Skip to content

 This design means patches are stable across reordering — moving a message from position 0 to position 5 does not invalidate paths that reference it by ID.

-Version semantics:
+Version and sequence semantics:

 Response to an invoke.